Brain simulation: Human Brain Project

 The Brain Simulation Platform (BSP) is a device for internet-accessible tools, which allows investigations that are not possible in the laboratory.
 They are applying Blue Brain techniques to other brain regions, such as the cerebellum, hippocampus, and the basal ganglia.

-Open source brain simulation
+Open source

-Various models of the brain have been released as open-source software (OSS) and are available on sites such as GitHub, including the C. elegans roundworm, the Drosophila fruit fly, and the human brain models Elysia and Spaun, which is the world's largest functional brain model and is based on the NENGO software architecture.
+Various models of the brain have been released as open-source software and are available on sites such as GitHub, including the C. elegans roundworm, the Drosophila fruit fly, and the human brain models Elysia and Spaun, which are based on the NENGO software architecture.
 The Blue Brain Project Showcase likewise illustrates how models and data from the Blue Brain Project can be converted to NeuroML and PyNN (Python neuronal network models).

 The Brain Simulation Platform (BSP) is an internet-accessible open collaboration platform for brain simulation, created by the Human Brain Project.